deepsea52418/RPiTSN/README.md

   Instead of purely using the ETF scheduler, you are allowed to experiment with other strategies like DPDK or OpenFlow.

 - Find a means to accommodate more traffic in multiple periods simultaneously, such as three traffics with periods of 50000Hz, 30000Hz, and 70000Hz; ideally, the overall frequency should be greater than 100000 Hz.

+## TODO
+1. Wrap up the code as a normal cpp application
+2. Finish the synchronization test result
+3. Improve this read me and make it better
+4. Do more comprehensive experiment on e2e delay